 Yes, yes, I know – we hear this all the time, and perhaps don’t have to beat to death the importance of throwing back fish, especially those big, fat trophy-size catches.
 But it is worth saying a thousand times if it drives the point – if you throw them back, you give them the chance to live, mate and reproduce more fish for us to catch.

-Familiarize yourself with the methods that have been adopted by catch-and-release anglers everywhere, like making use of barbless hooks for less damage to the fish while unhooking it, and even circle hooks, which are less likely to gut-hook the fish and increased the chances it will survival on release.
+Familiarize yourself with the methods that have been adopted by catch-and-release anglers everywhere, like making use of barbless hooks for less damage to the fish while unhooking it, and even circle hooks, which are less likely to gut-hook the fish and increased the chances it will survive on release.

 But if you happen to gut-hook a fish, try to cut the line as close as possible to the hook and release it.
 Chances are you will not be able to remove the hook without further injury to the fish.
 Using non-stainless hooks can also help in this situation as they will eventually rust and degrade, reducing mortality rates.

 Keep your catch in the water as much as possible while removing the hook/lure to minimize stress to the fish.
 Don’t remove it out of the water so you and your five friends can all take pictures with it.
 If it’s a catch of a lifetime and you must snap a shot, be quick about it and return the fish to the water as soon as possible.